 This site provides comprehensive national datasets for a wide range of juvenile justice-related topics and subtopics as well as data analysis tools, frequently-asked questions and answers, and links to other statistical resources.
 Also included are links to data-focused OJJDP publications.

 This site features frequently-asked juvenile justice-related questions and answers as well as publications, related links, and event listings.

 These webpages provide easy-to-understand national and state-by-state data tables and graphics reflecting student demographics, academic performance, academic and vocational outcomes, and more, for youth involved and at risk of involvement with the juvenile justice system.

 State Juvenile Justice Profiles

-These profiles feature rich, descriptive information and analysis regarding each state's juvenile justice system, illustrating the uniqueness of the 51 separate juvenile justice systems in the United States.
+These profiles feature information and analysis regarding each state's juvenile justice system, illustrating the uniqueness of the 51 separate juvenile justice systems in the United States.

 Other Resources on this Topic

 Videos & Podcasts